videolan/vlc/doc/executor.md

 same item twice in the same intrusive list).

 Therefore, a client must always explicitly create a new runnable for each execution.
-In practice, it should not be a problem though, since it must often create a new custom task for the execution state anyway.
+In practice, it should not be a problem, since it must often create a new custom task for the execution state anyway.

-In addition, further extensions of the executor API are constrained by the fact that it could not allocate and store per-task data (other than the intrusive list node).
+In addition, further extensions of the executor API are constrained by the fact that it can not allocate and store per-task data (other than the intrusive list node).